debiki/talkyard-prod-one/README.md

         cp mem/4g.yml docker-compose.override.yml

 1. Install and start the latest version.
-This might take a few minutes the first time (to download Docker images).
+Might take a few minutes the first time (to download Docker images).

         # This script also installs, although named "upgrade–...".